EarthScope/rover/docs/commands.md

 ### Start

 Starts the background, daemon, process to support `rover subscribe`.
 The option, --recheck-period, sets the time interval in hours for the daemon to reprocess.
-ROVER start is the preferred method to begin a ROVER subscription.
+ROVER start is the preferred method to initiate the retrieval of data via subscription(s).

 See also `rover stop`, `rover status` and `rover daemon`.